Medical Assistant Salaries and Job Outlook

 Just as salary is critical for any potential employee, location is also a big consideration for those wishing to enter the medical assisting field.
 Much of the demand for these critical care-givers is determined by a state’s demographic data, and how many facilities they have for baby boomers and the elderly, who usually drive these statistics.
 Take a look at which states the BLS has determined to be high employers of medical assistants:

 Many states are dependent upon state budgets and funding to keep healthcare facilities working at their best, and if a state’s budget doesn’t allot enough funds for maximum efficiency, there may be fewer jobs available for medical assistants and other healthcare staff members.
 Some states may simply have fewer facilities due to size, population and need.
-The BLS says the following states employ the fewest number of medical assistants:

 Best Paying Cities for Medical Assistants